Ferroin/linbuild/README.md

 * Automatically runs the actual build in parallel with a reasonable number of CPU's (including properly honoring CPU affinity).
-* Handling of independent build directories, including creation and setup of the build directory, and optionally even deletion afteer copying out the parts that you want.
+* Handling of independent build directories, including creation and setup of the build directory, and optionally even deletion after copying out the parts that you want.
 * Let's the user manage their own config files.
 By default, linbuild assumes that your build tree already has a config file in it that you